Central Administration, Queen's Campus

-The services delivered by the team range from finance, community events, office services (including a reprographics facility), looking after the inter-campus bus contract, through to support for open days and other Campus events.
+The services delivered by the team range from finance, community events, office services (including reception and a reprographics facility), looking after the inter-campus bus contract, through to support for open days and other Campus events.
 The workload is varied and interesting and the team enjoys the contact with students and staff that their roles entail and being part of a small close knit group of people that provides assistance wherever possible.

 As well as their “day jobs”, the team have committed themselves to helping the local community by carrying out a number of volunteer team challenges.
 In addition to the usual gardening projects, we operate a particularly innovative pilot scheme that provides work placements for adult returners to work and people with disabilities.

 A major highlight in the annual calendar of events run by the team is our own take on University Challenge.
 We work with the Student Recruitment & Admissions Office to get local 6th forms and colleges on to Campus and showcase University programmes and facilities.
 The school teams find themselves up against students from John Snow & Stephenson Colleges, Medsoc and Edsoc to challenge for the coveted trophy.
 It’s a fun event but with a serious side in terms of student admissions.